Prairie HotelPrice from $225

-Where the desert meets the Flinders Ranges, The Prairie Hotel, Parachilna, South Australia, is an outback icon.
+Where the desert meets the Flinders Ranges, the Prairie Hotel, Parachilna, South Australia, is an Australian icon.

-First licensed in 1876, Ross Fargher, fourth generation local cattleman, and wife Jane, bought their ‘local’ in 1991 and created the quintessential Australian outback hotel they run today.
+First licensed in 1876, Ross Fargher, fourth generation cattleman, and wife Jane, bought their ‘local’ in 1991, and created the quintessential Australian outback Hotel and Lodge which they continue to run today.

 The Prairie is 90 kilometres of bitumen north of Hawker in the Flinders Ranges.